 QoS Monitoring can be used to measure the packet delay for transport paths and map the QoS Flows to appropriate network instance, DSCP values as follows:

-- Packet delay measurement is performed by using GTP-U Echo Request/Response as defined in the TS 28.552 [108], in the corresponding user plane transport path(s), independent of the corresponding PDU Session and the 5QI for a given QoS Flow, for a specific URLLC service.
+- Packet delay measurement is performed by using GTP-U Echo Request/Response as defined in the TS 28.552 [108], in the corresponding user plane transport path(s), independent of the corresponding PDU Session and the 5QI for a given QoS Flow.

-- RAN measures and provides the RAN part of UL/DL packet delay towards UPF (via N3).

-- The UPF calculates the UL/DL packet delay of N3/N9 interface (N9 is applicable when I-UPF exists).

-- UPF reports QoS Monitoring result to the SMF based on some specific conditions, e.g. first time, periodic, event triggered, when thresholds for reporting towards SMF (via N4) are reached.
-The UPF may support notification to the AF possibly via local NEF as described in clause 6.4 of TS 23.548 [130].

 - UPF does measurement of network hop delay per transport resources that it will use towards a peer network node identified by an IP destination address (the hop between these two nodes) and port.
 The network hop measured delay is computed by sending an Echo Request over such transport resource (Ti) and measuring RTT/2 when Echo Response is received.

 - UPF maps {network instance, DSCP} into Transport Resource and measures delay per IP destination address and port.
 Thus, for each IP destination address, the measured delay per (network instance, DSCP) entry is determined.

 - The UPF performing the QoS monitoring can provide the corresponding {Network instance, DSCP} along with the measured accumulated packet delay for the corresponding transport path to the SMF.

 - Based on this, SMF can determine QoS Flow mapping to the appropriate {Network instance, DSCP} considering {5QI, QoS characteristics, ARP} for the given QoS Flow.

+- RAN measures and provides the RAN part of UL/DL packet delay towards UPF (via N3).

+- The UPF calculates the UL/DL packet delay of N3/N9 interface (N9 is applicable when I-UPF exists).

+- If SMF has configured the UPF to report QoS monitoring for the QoS Flow, the UPF reports the QoS Monitoring results as described in clause 5.8.2.X.